Two days sailing with other adventurous women.You'll be on the helm from day one, sailing the Gulf Islands with a maximum of three other students.

 Do I need to know anything before I show up?

-Not a thing.
-At this level, there are no prerequisites, no experience required.
 If you can tie your shoes, you're qualified.
 We start from scratch and have you sailing on day one.

 What happens if the weather is bad?